 Discussion: The current plans for the Property include an area for the expansion of the existing substation (Figure 1).
+Honua'ula Partners, LLC is not requesting that the existing MECO substation be relocated.
 MECO is aware that Honua'ula Partners, LLC will provide area for the expansion of the existing substation, but at this time cannot confirm that the expansion area is needed without more detailed information, including projections for electrical demand for other proposed projects in the region.
 MECO has stated that they continuously attempt to plan for additional substation sites to meet the electrical demand of the community.
 Honua'ula Partners, LLC's electrical engineer will continue to coordinate with MECO regarding the need for expanding the substation and Honua'ula Partners, LLC will continue to include an area for the expansion of the existing substation on Honua'ula plans.